amitfrish/TimeAx/README.md

 ```

 ## Training a TimeAx model
+The user should first train a TimeAx model based on a any kind of logitudinal data of the biological process, with at least 3 samples in each individual trajectory.
+The model will be later used to infer the pseudotime positions of each sample.

 ### GEData:
 A matrix containing profiles (columns) of omics measurments (rows) from multiple individuals and different time points.
 Profiles for each individual should be ordered by chronological time.